erikacallicott/erikacallicott.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+## Welcome!

-I am a 3rd-year Ph.D. student in Economics at [UH](https://www.uh.edu/).
-I have my interests in development.
+I am a third-year PhD candidate in economics at the University of Houston.
+My research interests are monetary policy and climate change.